Repeated Multimarket Contact with Private Monitoring: A Belief-Free Approach: Generalized EV Equilibrium and Partially Indifference

-Let $V_{s}^{DC}$ be a player's payoff when he selects $D$ in the first PD and $C$ in the second, and then conforms to NTPD when the other player's current state is $s \in \{ R, P \}$.
-Similarly, let $V_{s}^{DD}$ be a player's payoff when he selects $D$ in both PDs, and then conforms to NTPD when the other player's current state is $s \in \{ R, P \}$.
-The proof is complete if we show that $V_s \ge \max \{ V_{s}^{DC}, V^{DD}_s \}$ for any $s$, i.e., each player at any state has no incentive to deviate from the action at that state.
-It is easy to verify that { } From Eqs.~\ref{eq: value eq: RR} and \ref{eq: value eq: PR}, we obtain
+It suffices to verify that (i) $V_R$ is a player's best response payoff when the other player is at state $R$, and (ii) $V_P$ is a player's best response payoff when the other player is at state $P$.
+To this end, let $V_s(d_A , d_B)$ be a player's continuation payoff when he chooses $D$ at some $d_A$ PDs in $A$ at some $d_B$ PDs in $B$.
+Then it conforms to the strategy from the next period on, given that the other player is at state~$s$ and conforms to the strategy.
+The proof is complete if we show that $V_s(0, 0)\ge V_s(d_A , d_B)$ for any $d_A$, any $d_B$, and any $s$.